When it comes to choosing strong passwords, the advice has always been to adopt lengthy, random passwords and to change them often.

-This is why at SPYSCAPE we recommend services like LastPass, which randomly generates extremely strong passwords for you and stores them securely on a 'vault' on your computer which can be synced across devices via the cloud.
+This is why at SPYSCAPE we recommend services LastPass, which randomly generates extremely strong passwords and stores them securely on a 'vault' on your computer which can be synced across devices via the cloud.
 From this vault, you can manage all of your online accounts, and you will only need to remember one master password for the entire collection.

-For example, if a database of 1 million customer records is stolen - yours included - and your password is within, say, the most secure 30% of passwords in that database, many hackers will simply not even bother with you.
-They’ll think “great, we’ve cracked a few hundred thousand passwords, but these others will take weeks, months, even years to crack, so we’ll just sell them on some dark web forum for a cheap price and harvest additional data from the rest.”
+For example, if a database of one million customer records is stolen - yours included - and your password is within, say, the most secure 30% of passwords in that database, many hackers will simply not even bother with you.
+They’ll think: “Great, we’ve cracked a few hundred thousand passwords, but these others will take weeks, months, even years to crack, so we’ll just sell them on some dark web forum for a cheap price and harvest additional data from the rest.”